-ENG110 College Writing
+ENG110 College Writing 3 credits

-This introductory writing course is designed to develop and refine critical reading and writing skills.
-In addition to learning about the writing process, students will practice various writing styles, such as description, critique, and research writing that will contribute to their success in university courses and their chosen careers.
+This introductory writing course is designed to refine students' analytical and critical writing skills by focusing on the writing process.
+Students will practice various writing styles, such as description, critique, and research writing, which will contribute to success in their university courses and their chosen careers.